Operation Monopoly: Complications

 From the beginning of construction, the operation had many complications, and opinions within the FBI were divided.
 A former senior FBI official said that they "were concerned because a lot of [their] budget was going for that purpose."
 If the operation ended up failing, then millions of dollars of the FBI's budget would have been wasted.

 The majority of obstacles were technical, rather than political.
 The tunnel was not watertight and so workers had to find a way to stop water from continually leaking into it.
 While the blueprints obtained of the embassy were detailed, builders were not entirely sure where exactly under the embassy the tunnel was located.
-One FBI worker is quoted as saying:“The problem was, you didn’t know where you were going to come up.
-We had the plans, but you don’t know what a room is used for.
+One FBI worker is quoted as saying:

+The problem was, you didn't know where you were going to come up.
+We had the plans, but you don't know what a room is used for.
 It might end up being a Xerox room or a storage room.
 What you want is a coffee room where people talk.
-Or a secure room where they think no one can hear them."
+Or a secure room where they think no one can hear them.

-Much of the advanced espionage technology that was installed in the tunnel didn't work, and technicians of the equipment were puzzled to as why.
-It was concluded that Soviet counter-intelligence stopped the devices from effectively working, as the Soviets were wary of U.S bugging attempts since the beginning of the embassy's construction.
+Much of the advanced espionage technology that was installed in the tunnel didn't work, and technicians of the equipment were puzzled as to why.
+It was concluded that Soviet counterintelligence stopped the devices from effectively working, as the Soviets were wary of U.S. bugging attempts since the beginning of the embassy's construction.
 John Carl Warnecke confirmed that the Soviets had indeed been very thorough in their countermeasures against eavesdropping.
 They disassembled, inspected, and then reassembled every window frame before it was installed.
 The facing of the building used thick cuts of marble rather than two thinner layers of marble sandwiched between epoxy glue, to keep spy bugs from being implanted in the glue.
 Warnecke also commented on how the Soviets X-rayed "each inch of steel the night before it was put up."
-Yet suspicions were high on both ends, Warnecke recounting that "before lunch the KGB would come into our office in Washington, and I said to my staff, ‘Tell them everything we’re doing.’
-After lunch, the FBI or CIA would come in and say ‘What did they ask?’"
-The Soviets also drilled thirty to forty-foot-deep holes in the ground of the site and lowered sensors into the holes to check for any tunnels, as they had previously built tunnels under the American embassy in Moscow, and wanted to prevent the same method from being used on their embassy.
+Yet suspicions were high on both ends.
+Warnecke recounted that "before lunch the KGB would come into our office in Washington, and I said to my staff, 'Tell them everything we're doing.'
+After lunch, the FBI or CIA would come in and say 'What did they ask?'"
+The Soviets also drilled thirty- to forty-foot-deep holes in the ground of the site and lowered sensors into the holes to check for any tunnels, as they had previously built tunnels under the American embassy in Moscow, and wanted to prevent the same method from being used on their embassy.